Invariant random subgroups of groups acting on rooted trees: IRS's in regular branch groups

 Theorem \ref{theorem:alternating_finitary_ffp} states that all ergodic fixed point free IRS of $\Alt_f(T)$ are listed in Example \ref{example:fixed_point_free_IRS}.
 We give a very broad outline of the proof for this case in the hope that it makes the subsequent proof of the stronger Theorem \ref{theorem:finitary} more transparent and motivates Proposition \ref{proposition:few_exceptions} that we state beforehand.

 \begin{proof}[Outline of proof of Theorem \ref{theorem:alternating_finitary_ffp}] By Theorem \ref{theorem:clopen} we know that an ergodic fixed point free IRS $H$ has finitely many clopen orbit-closures on the boundary.
-A deep enough level $\mathcal{L}_{k_0}$ witnesses this partition into clopen sets, and $H$ acts transitively on the different parts on each $\mathcal{L}_n$ with $n \geq k_0$.
+A deep enough level $\mathcal{L}_{k_0}$ witnesses this partition into clopen sets, that is parts in this partition are of the form $\bigcup_{v \in I} \Sh(v)$ where $I \subseteq \mathcal{L}_{k_0}$.
+Moreover, $H$ acts transitively on the different parts on each $\mathcal{L}_n$ with $n \geq k_0$.